EidrianGM/BreastCancerTranslatome_Notebook/Cancer/Breast Cancer/Inci_research/Doubts Inci's Approach.md

 ### Model
 * Linear models
 	* Are used in Script 1, to calculate the residuals of of polysome data in cohort 1.
-	* We are with this assuming a linear relationship between the total amount of polysome associated mRNA with the rest of variables, i.e. total mRNA, cell abundances ...
+	* We are applying this assuming a linear relationship between the total amount of polysome associated mRNA with the rest of variables, i.e. total mRNA, cell abundances ...
 	* Can we calculate accuracy and similar metrics with these?
+	* The cell lines selected by univariate model are all the available?
+		* But I guess this is normal, because what Script 1 does is to select any cell line that is significantly associated with the lm() in at least one gene...
+But shouldn't we actually be selecting the set of cell lines that explain best a majority of genes? or a model per gene?
+		*